 - The duration of the marriage

-- Each spouse’s income and property when they married and when they
+- Each spouse’s income and property when they married and when they filed for divorce

 - Whether the court has awarded spousal maintenance

 - The liquid or non-liquid character of all marital property

 - The probable future circumstances of each spouse